Code-Institute-Submissions/GoodNight-Store/README.md

 # Deployment

 Repository is deploed in github.
 Live service is deployed on the heroku.com.
 Static files are stored in the AWS S3 free service.
+To deploy this service i did follow bellow steps:

+1. Create app in heroku.
+2. In resources tab in heroku added Heroku free postgress database.
+3. Set environmental variables in heroku.
+4. Connect to the heroku database, by changing the DATABASE settings.
+5. Make migrations to the new database.
+6. Created the AWS account.
+7. Created the S3 bucket in AWS account.
+8. Added the policy in S3.
+9. Added user group and user in S3.
+10. Save keys from S3 to the heroku variables configuration.
+11. Create heroku repository.
+12. Created Procfile.
+13. Push repository to the heroku.
+14. Test application in heroku service.

 ## To run this project locally, please follow below steps: